danchoi/poddb_client/README.markdown

 I wanted a fast and easy way to search for and download podcasts in any Unix environment, without resorting to a GUI application or web browser.
 I also wanted to start crowdsourcing and publishing podcast download statistics to make it easier to spot popular podcasts and podcast episodes.
-Poddb serves these two goals.

-I also like using a cheap Linux netbook in the kitchen to play NPR podcasts while I cook.
-Because its screen is small, it's painful to use a web browser or GUI application to search for and select podcasts.
-A podcatcher that works from the Unix command line and Vim and entirely through keystrokes is ideal for this kind of setup.
+Finally, I wanted a more streamlined way to search for NPR podcasts than through the NPR website or iTunes.
+Poddb serves these three goals.

 ## Prerequisites